 Is atchara fermented?

 Atchara is a type of pickles made from green papaya and other ingredients and is fermented quickly for at least 24-48 hours.
+These quick pickles are also similar to Korean pickled daikon radishes that take overnight to brine.

 Where did atsara came from?